Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 ### Item Generation : MiOS Item Generator

-The [MiOS Item Generator](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.mios/examples/scripts) is a free-standing tool that generates an initial openHAB Items file for a MiOS Unit.
+🚨🔧The [MiOS Item Generator](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.mios/examples/scripts) is a free-standing tool that generates an initial openHAB Items file for a MiOS Unit.

 After the initial generation the openHAB Items file can be customized, or can be regenerated, as Devices are added/removed from the MiOS Unit.

-:warning: The Item Generator examples use a MiOS Unit name of "`house`".
+🔦 The Item Generator examples use a MiOS Unit name of "`house`".
 This name must match the MiOS Unit name declared in the [MiOS Unit configuration](MiOS-Binding#mios-unit-configuration).
   Any name can be used, as long as they're in sync across the configuration files.

 [Back to Table of Contents](MiOS-Binding#configuration)